heavyburnin/deepgrad/README.md

 # DeepGrad

-A lightweight, low-level tensor library for building and training neural networks in Python, with optional C‑SIMD acceleration.
+A lightweight, low-level tensor library for building and training neural networks in Python, with C‑SIMD acceleration.

 ---